Remediation vs. Accommodation

 Rather, students are often “helped through” the standard curriculum in an effort to help the child “keep up” with his or her peers.
 Tutoring may be arranged with the original intent of helping a child to “catch up”, but as the school year progresses, parents may feel pressure to refocus tutoring time toward working on homework and class assignments in order to ensure good grades.
 Inevitably, when accommodation supersedes remediation, the student is certain to fall further and further behind because he or she lacks the important basics upon which higher level concepts are built.

 At The Joy School, our extensively trained faculty focuses first and foremost on the remediation of basic skills.
-Our hope for all students is that we can remediate their skills to a point that they may return to a traditional mainstream school with no special accommodations.
+Our hope for all students is that we can remediate their skills to a point that they may return to a traditional mainstream school.
 Very often, that is the case.
 Unfortunately, there are some problems that can’t be “fixed.”
 For those students with more long-term difficulties, we provide instruction in identifying and understanding their unique needs so that they can take ownership of their learning.
 When a student begins to understand his learning profile in detail, he can become a much better advocate for himself in terms of asking for appropriate accommodations upon return to a mainstream setting.

 Students with learning differences clearly benefit from both remediation and accommodation.
 However, the timing of these two interventions is critically important to both the short term and long term success of the child.
 It stands to reason that the earlier the remediation occurs, the shorter the duration of the intervention.
 At The Joy School, our highly trained and compassionate faculty and staff are ready to meet the challenges of this two-pronged approach with a vast range of age groups, from kindergarten to middle-school.
 We find success at all levels, and truly understand how to use remediation and accommodation to unlock a child’s learning potential.
 As Stuart Aston, alumnus, clearly states, “Before I came to The Joy School, I thought learning was about memorizing.
 Now I know it’s about understanding.”